 The team score cannot be viewed during a battle.
 It is only displayed at the end of the match.
 Players can see the breakdown of the team score at the results screen.

 When using Spectator Mode, you can see the total scores of each team in real time at the top part of the screen.

 Goal Zones can give an estimation of how many points a team has scored so far.
-Goal Zones require 80 - 100 (based on location) points to be captured.
 Players can see how many remaining points are needed to capture a Goal Zone under each Goal Zone.
 Additionally, players can score more than the required points to capture the goal, and the excess points are still counted towards the team score.